Boston in Transit: Mapping the History of Public Transportation in The Hub

 Economy/Non-Archival Frames are hand-fabricated to order at our outside fine art framer's shop.
 They have a lead time of 1-2 weeks before they are ready for shipment or pick up.

 Studio/No-Matting and Medium/No Matting Frames have their final assembly produced in house.
-They have a lead time of 4-6 days before they are ready for shipment or pick up.
+They have a lead time of approximately 1 week or less before they are ready for shipment or pick up.

 Custom/Archival Frames are constructed from painted wood with UV-resistant glazing to protect an antique map from fading.
 Custom/Archival frames feature acid-free mat boards and backing boards that will not damage the antique map.
 Each Custom/Archival frame comes with professional paper backing, hanging wire installed, and even a hook and a nail (see photo below).
-We offer four styles of Custom/Archival frames.
+We offer a variety of styles of Custom/Archival frames.

 Custom/Archival Frame: Black Basic